 How you deliver a speech makes a HUGE difference.
 Good delivery helps you to reach out and communicate well with your audience.

 Before you begin learning how to rehearse you need to make a critical decision.
 What you decide will have an impact on how you practice and deliver your speech.

-Using a full word-for-word script can be positive as it acts as a safety net for a nervous or first time speaker.
+Using a full manuscript (a word-for-word document) can be positive as it acts as a safety net for a nervous or first time speaker.
 The downside is reading.

 When people read they tend not to make eye contact with their audience.
 And neither is their voice projected outward.
 Instead it's focused downward to the page.